thelightdesigner/ScuffedWalls/Functions.md

 Rizthesnuggies [`Intro to ImageToWall`](https://youtu.be/Cxbc4llIq3k) tutorial

- - path: string
+ - `path`: string
  - fullpath string
- - refreshonsave: bool, refreshes scuffedwalls when the file at the specified path is modified
+ - `refreshonsave`: true/false, refreshes scuffedwalls when the file at the specified path is modified
- - isBlackEmpty: bool, doesn't add pixel if the pixel color is black. default: false
+ - `isBlackEmpty`: true/false, doesn't add pixel if the pixel color is black. default: false
- - size: float, scales the image. default: 1
+ - `size`: number (decimal), scales the image. default: 1
- - thicc: float, makes the edges of the walls fill more of the center
+ - `thicc`: number (decimal), makes the edges of the walls fill more of the center
- - centered: bool, centers the x position. default: false
+ - `centered`: true/false, centers the x position. default: false
- - duration: float
+ - `duration`:  number (decimal)
- - definitedurationbeats: float, makes the walls stay around for exactly this long in beats
+ - `definitedurationbeats`: number (decimal), makes the walls stay around for exactly this long in beats
- - definitedurationseconds: float, makes the walls stay around for exactly this long in seconds
+ - `definitedurationseconds`: number (decimal), makes the walls stay around for exactly this long in seconds
- - definitetime: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
+ - `definitetime`: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
- - spreadspawntime: float. default: 0
+ - `spreadspawntime`:  number (decimal). default: 0
- - maxlinelength: int, the max line length. default: +infinity
+ - `maxlinelength`: number (integer), the max line length. default: +infinity
- - shift: float, the difference in compression priorities between the inverted compression. default: 1
+ - `shift`: number (decimal), the difference in compression priorities between the inverted compression. default: 1
- - compression: float, how much to compress the wall image, Not linear in the slightest. recommended value(0-0.1) default: 0
+ - `compression`: number (decimal), how much to compress the wall image, Not linear in the slightest. recommended value(0-0.1) default: 0
  - Position => moves each pixel by this amount, defaults to \[0,0]
- - Alpha: the alpha value
+ - `Alpha`: the alpha value
  - any of [`these properties`](Functions.md#noodle-extensionschroma-properties-syntax)

  ![](Images/example.png)